wp-plugins/easy-adsense-lite/readme.txt

 = I just upgraded to WordPress version 2.8.
 My widget is gone and I'm mad.
 What gives? =

 WP2.8 uses a different widget API.
-Easy AdSense is comapatible with it.
+Easy AdSense is compatible with it.
 Just go to your widget page, and drag and drop it again in the sidebar of your choice at the right point.
 Fret not, your settings and AdSense code are safely saved (per theme), and you don't have to cut and paste those details again.

 = I just activated the plugin.
 How come I don't see any ads in my blog? =

 Note that you have to generate your adsense code from Google, and paste the *entire* code in the text boxes, replacing the existing text.
 There are three main text boxes corresponding to three ad locations - Lead-in, Mid-text and Lead-out.
-If you don't want to use a particular location, please supress it by selecting the appropriate option.
+If you don't want to use a particular location, please suppress it by selecting the appropriate option.
 Otherwise, the plugin will show a red box indicating where you ad would be shown.

 If you just created the new Google AdSense code, it may not be active yet.
 Google takes about ten minutes or so before serving ads.
 Please try again later.